ptoris/ptoris/README.md

-- 👋 Hi, I’m Paul Toris (@ptoris) and I am a nuclear engineering student at PHELMA in Grenoble, France.
+- 👋 Hi, I’m Paul Toris (@ptoris), a nuclear engineering student at PHELMA in Grenoble, France.
 - 👀 I’m interested in the challenges of energy transition, with an emphasis on nuclear energy and numerical tools for nuclear engineering.
 - 📫 Reach me at: paul.toris@grenoble-inp.org